 I’ve noticed a flurry of people access my eco friendly posts this month.
-Especially the ones that go hand in hand with homemade.
+Especially the ones that go hand in hand with homemade, such as how to knit a dishcloth.
 Could it be a few new year’s resolutions are being put into action, as they start their eco journey, or are they upping their game?
 Which ever, they are not alone.

 Eco friendly impact